Around 31 billion emails bounce back daily to their senders, never getting to their recipient’s inboxes.

 If your sender score is low, your emails might be automatically marked as spam, so avoiding email bounce back is critical for your email marketing strategy.
-Read on to understand exactly what email bounce back is and the best ways to avoid it.
+Read on to understand precisely what email bounce back is and how to prevent it.

 There are numerous reasons this happens, but the sender is notified of an email bounce back via an automated message from a service provider.
-This message usually gives a few suggestions of how to fix the problem.
+This message usually gives a few suggestions on how to fix the problem.

 Since there are so many email service providers, there are multiple ways to be notified of an email bounce back.